-After looking at hundreds of cordless trimmers, I can confidently say that my favorite is the DEWALT DCST970X1.
+After looking at hundreds of cordless weed eaters, I can confidently say that my favorite is the DEWALT DCST970X1.
 I own it and use it all the time – it has yet to let me down.
 In my opinion, it’s the best battery powered string trimmer on the market.

 It may not be the right choice for you, so please read through my buyers guide carefully to help choose one that fits your needs.

 If you need more help, please leave a comment below.
 Thanks for reading!